eylonmiz/react-agent/contributing.md

 # CONTRIBUTING

-## Contributing to React-GPT
+## Contributing to ReactAgent

-Thank you for showing an interest in contributing to React-GPT!&#x20;
+Thank you for showing an interest in contributing to ReactAgent!&#x20;

 All kinds of contributions are valuable to us.
 In this guide, we will cover how you can quickly onboard and make your first contribution.